 The Admin role is not just for introverts, but it is for people who get joy from keeping things neat and organized.
 As long as you keep your Time Bank small and informal it doesn’t take much money or admin time to run.
 The admin collects the dues, pays TimeBanks USA the annual membership fee, and whatever incidental expenses come up for printing brochures and flyers and running potlucks.

-The member-led neighborhood Time Bank is essentially a club with donations and a petty cash account.
+The member-led neighborhood Time Bank is essentially a club with dues and a petty cash account.
 It is not an incorporated entity.
 There is no liability insurance because you know everyone and you trust your neighbors not to sue you if something happens while you are doing them a favor.

 * Extra costs per member could include things like office supplies or paper products for potlucks.

 As you can see from the table, adding paid staff takes real money and that means fund raising.
 If you raise funds, you’ll probably want to incorporate as a non-profit entity (a.k.a.
 501(c)(3)) so donors can get a tax deduction for their contribution.
 We have a book of fund raising event ideas that is specifically geared towards Time Banks.
 We also have Time Banks grant writing book that contains “best of” paragraphs from many past Time Banks grants.
 Both books are available from TBUSA for $50 each (they are also included with Affiliate Membership).

 Fund raising can and should be fun.
 This is especially true for Time Banks because their fund raising events serve a dual purpose of “raising community” as they raise funds.
 For it to be fun, the fund raising coordinator must be a coordinator not just a good asker.
 More on this in the fund raising books…

-As these greater aspirations manifest, email or call us and we’ll help you in taking those next steps.
+As these greater aspirations manifest, email or call us at TimeBanks USA and we’ll help you in taking those next steps.
 We have training classes and a network of consultants to help you through the next level of complexity.
 Remember you can lower the cost of a paid coordinator by sharing the cost among several neighborhood Time Banks.